Which is more urgently needed, the Wheaton Redevelopment or the Bethesda Metro South entrance?

 Still, these projects appear to be linked in many minds this past month.

-Adam Fogel, Council Vice President Nancy Navarro’s chief of staff, told members of the Wheaton Urban District Advisory Committee at their February meeting that the Bethesda South Metro entrance construction project was competing directly with the Wheaton Redevelopment Program in the CIP.
+Adam Fogel, Council Vice President Nancy Navarro’s chief of staff, that the Bethesda South Metro entrance construction project was competing directly with the Wheaton Redevelopment Program in the CIP.

 Montgomery County Executive Isiah Leggett recommended $41 million for Wheaton Redevelopment in the CIP, and Navarro, whose area of representation includes Wheaton, circulated a memo to fellow councilmembers earlier this month, pledging her support for the redevelopment.

-David Dise, director of the Department of General Services, told members of the Wheaton Redevelopment Advisory Committee that “it will be difficult to do both the Purple Line and Wheaton Redevelopment at the same time.”
+David Dise, director of the Department of General Services, that “it will be difficult to do both the Purple Line and Wheaton Redevelopment at the same time.”

 Reporting by the Washington Examiner indicates that the Bethesda Metro funds may trump Wheaton Redevelopment for at least two Montgomery Councy Council members:

 Two council members told Leggett "they would much prefer funding Bethesda and not fund the Wheaton project," the county executive said, though he would not say which council members.

 A Montgomery County Council transportation committee voted earlier this month , even though Leggett recommended delaying.

 "Now is the time to move forward in Wheaton," Leggett told the Examiner.
 "I am committed to fully funding the South Bethesda entrance and moving forward on the Purple Line at the appropriate time."